-St John's Downshire Hill participates in the Church of England Funded Pension Scheme for stipendiary clergy for two members (2019: one member).
+St John's Downshire Hill participates in the Church of England Funded Pension Scheme for stipendiary clergy for two members (2020: two members).
 This scheme is administered by the Church of England Pensions Board, which holds the assets of the scheme separately from those of the Responsible Bodies.